dipAch/dipach.github.io/_posts/2026-06-07-cassandra-phi-accrual-failure-detection.md

 t/μ > 18.42
 ```

-Silence must be 18.42× longer than the mean for conviction to fire.
-At a 1-second gossip interval, that's roughly **18 seconds of silence**.
+Silence must be **18.42×** longer than the mean for conviction to fire.
+At 1-second gossip interval, that's roughly **18 seconds of silence**.

 ## The GC guard